-- 4. For top performance and engine life, especially in colder weather, let the engine warm up for at least two minutes before connecting the genset to the vehicle electrical or mechanical loads.
+- For top performance and engine life, especially in colder weather, let the engine warm up for at least two minutes before connecting the genset to the vehicle electrical loads (appliances).
 See Powering Equipment. - Check for fuel and exhaust leaks.
-Stop the genset immediately if there is a fuel or exhaust leak and have it repaired before continuing operation. - See Troubleshooting if the engine does not crank or start after several tries or stops running.
+Stop the genset immediately if there is a fuel or exhaust leak and have it repaired before continuing operation. - 5.
+See Troubleshooting if the engine does not crank or start after several tries or stops running.